kevin-crook-ucb/ucb_w205_crook_supplement/2020_Spring/mids_w205_backing_up_work_end_semester.md

 The following command will find and remove all .git directories.
 Be very careful.
 Make sure you did a backup before attempting this!

 ```

+pwd
+(make sure you are in your new repo!)

 find . -name .git | xargs rm -rf

 ```

 Add everything, commit, push to GitHub.